Milano-R/erum2020-covidr-contest/README.md

-***The contest in the right context*** — Due to the relevance of the topic, we would like to clarify some points so that both the participants and their audience correctly engage with the CovidR contest
+***The contest in the right context*** — Due to the relevance of the topic, we would like to clarify some points so that both the participants and their audience correctly engage with the CovidR contest.

-The COVID-19 data assets that are made public and shared by authoritative institutions are immensely useful for researchers and academics globally.
-However, their incompleteness and differences in collection policies across countries may open up to misunderstanding and miscommunication.
+The COVID-19 data assets made available by authoritative institutions are immensely useful.
+However, their incompleteness and differences in collection policies may open up to misunderstanding and miscommunication.
 Data scientists should force themselves to be responsible data narrators and communicators.
 To what extent can Rstats be a tool for data narrative?
 Can we use our tools to uncover missing data and data wrong-doing?

-If data can be visualized, bias and errors can be visualized too, and sometimes this can be even more useful\!
-New forms of visual communications can be used to help a less technical audience understand and interpret our data analysis and visualization, putting it in the right contest and underlying its limitations.
 A beautiful visualization is not necessarily about beautiful data, but it’s beautiful when it allows people to understand what we know as well as (more often) what we actually do not.
-This new (unknown) virus is no exception.

 The CovidR contest is mostly about R analytics technicalities and for data geeks, but it’s open to data scientists, analysts, academics and researchers that may use the single simplest R function, but just on the right question, at the right time, tackling the many doubts cast by this so vast paradigmatic change we’re all living.
-For example, what about genomics and the multiple sequence alignment of viruses strains, their mutational trajectories, the reconstruction of geographical spread?
-What about the consequences of national lockdowns on mobility, commuting, flying?
-What about the consequences on data network usage and overloads, logistics, e-commerce, economics?

 Being original in the contest means being able to address different aspects of the pandemics.
-The CovidR Contest is looking for such excellence and originality and we will also judge how R analytics can be an efficient and valid technical service to this effort and in such a context.
+The CovidR contest is looking for such excellence and originality and we will also judge how R analytics can be an efficient and valid technical service to this effort and in such a context.

 ### How to participate